-If you grew up admiring Clarissa's funky DIY bedroom and imitating Daria's sardonic wit (much to your parents' chagrin), then these iconic TV bedrooms likely inspired your teenage dream room.
-Now that the '90s are officially back, we once again have license to let these fictional spaces inform all of our design decisions.
+Now that Melissa Joan Hart is starring in a Clarissa Explains it All reboot for Nickelodeon, we're feeling a little nostalgic.
+If you grew up admiring her funky DIY bedroom and imitating Daria's sardonic wit (much to your parents' chagrin), then these iconic TV bedrooms likely inspired your teenage dream room.
+With so many networks now announcing the return of a handful of beloved sitcoms from the '90s, we once again have license to let these fictional spaces inform all of our design decisions.

 Clarissa Explains It All

 Clarissa Darling's DIY-filled bedroom was an eclectic mix of daring design choices our parents would never have let us make.
 We lived vicariously through Clarissa's hubcap wall art and hand-painted checkerboard patterns.
 Oh, and that ladder up to the window that her guy friend Sam would crawl through?
 Yeah, we weren't allowed to have that either.

 Wall-to-wall carpeting and the vibrant primary color palette make Zac Morris' bedroom a classic.
 And as we all know, no '90s bedroom would be complete without the quintessential beanbag chair.
 Thankfully, nineties nostalgia is back in full force, making the beanbag chair suddenly stylish again.

 I think it's safe to assume that every kid who grew up watching '90s Nickelodeon dreamed of hanging out in Arnold's greenhouse-like bedroom.
 Arnold may have had to share his home with a dozen other boarders, but to us, his attic bedroom felt like a penthouse suite.